Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Introduction and Summary

-We also found that the flattening rate goes as $N^1$ where $N$ is the number of particles when the system size $L^d$ is fixed.
+From (\ref{ETHmono}), $f'(\bar{E})/f(\bar{E})$ is proportional to $1/A$, meaning suppression by the system size.
+So, the variation of $f(E)$ is not relevant for macroscopic systems.
+But, it is relevant for intermediate-size systems (upto a few hundred qubits) which are experimentally accessible (as in \cite{kinoshita2006quantum}, but with non-integrable interactions).
+The $f'(\bar{E})/f(\bar{E})$ term in (\ref{fluctuations}) is expected to be positive because of the monotonic behaviour.
+It is opposed by the $\omega^2 S''(\bar{E})$ term. $S''(\bar{E})=-C/\beta^2$ is negative because we expect our systems to have positive heat capacity $C$.
+So, the $f'(\bar{E})/f(\bar{E})$ term will dominate the $\omega^2 S''(\bar{E})$ at low frequency.

-$N$ will be total hole number if more than half of the number of lattice sites are filled. (\ref{ETHmono_L_ddim}) and (\ref{ETHmono_N_ddim}) are our main results.
 We work with the reduced Planck constant $\hbar=1$ and the Boltzmann constant $k_B=1$.
-In section \ref{mnm}, we will describe the models under consideration in details.
-The numerical results can be found in section \ref{results}.
+In section \ref{mnm}, we describe the models under consideration in details.
+We also briefly explain the numerical techniques.
+The numerical results are presented in section \ref{results}.
 Section \ref{conclusions} is conclusions.